Skip to content

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<DAPHNE_INSTALLATION>//thirdparty/installed/lib/

-Please do not forget to replace <DAPHNE_INSTALLATION> with the actual path
+Please do not forget to replace <DAPHNE_INSTALLATION> with the actual path.

 mpirun -np 10 ./bin/daphne --distributed --dist_backend=MPI scripts/examples/matrix_addition_for_mpi.daph